Access4all/adg/pages/examples/forms/validation-messages/README.md

 **Data submitted in a form is usually validated in some way.
 And if there is any unacceptable data, the form is traditionally re-displayed, together with validation messages.
 In such a case, it is important to immediately inform screen reader users, so they know that they have to look at their data and submit again.**

-As with any other non-interactive content, validation messages need to be associated to the form controls so screen readers do not miss them when using the `Tab` key to navigate the form.
+As with any other non-interactive content, validation messages need to be associated to the form controls so screen readers do not miss them when using the tap or the `Tab` key to navigate the form.
 This is done best using ARIA (for more info, see [Placing non-interactive content between form controls](/examples/forms/non-interactive-content)).

 We will now show the two typical use cases of displaying validation messages.
 Both approaches work for full page reloads and AJAX validations.